 B. The portion of the distribution remaining after step A above is treated as a dividend to the extent it does not exceed accumulated earnings and profits of the S-Corporation.

 C. Any distribution remaining after applying the two steps above is treated as gain from the sale or exchange of property.

-For partners, Distributions in excess of basis also results in gain.
+For partners, distributions in excess of basis also results in gain.
 (IRC.
-731(a)(1)) Any gain recognized is considered gain from the sale of exchange of the partnership interest.
-See Internal revenue code section 731 for how to determine the character of the gain.
+731(a)(1)) Any gain recognized is considered gain from the sale or exchange of the partnership interest.
+See Internal Revenue Code Section 731 for how to determine the character of the gain.

 In circumstances where the general rule for computing a partner's basis cannot be practicably followed, an alternative method of computing basis may be available.
 This alternative method computes the partner's basis by referencing the partner's share of the adjusted basis of partnership property they would receive upon termination of the partnership.
 (See Regulation 1.705-1(b) for more details about the alternative rule.)